wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 #### <a name="create-map-package"/>Package your map for upload

 - Place all of the indoor map files (the `main.json` file and the level GeoJSON file[s]) and place them in a directory (e.g. `~/my-indoor-map`)
-- Zip the directory
+- Zip the directory.
-- On Mac OS X, right click on the folder and select Compress
+  - On Mac OS X, right click on the folder and select Compress.
-- On Windows, navigate to the directory containing your indoor map files
+  - On Windows, navigate to the directory containing your indoor map files.
-  - Right click > New > Compressed (zipped) Folder and choose an appropriate name
+    - Right click > New > Compressed (zipped) Folder and choose an appropriate name.
-  - Drag the .json & .geojson files onto the .zip file
+    - Drag the .json & .geojson files onto the .zip file.
   - On Linux, you can do this via opening a terminal and entering the following commands:
 ```
 $ cd ~/my-indoor-map
 $ zip -r my-indoor-map.zip .
 ```
-- Verify that the .zip structure matches the one given in the [format documentation](FORMAT.md#archive-structure)
+- Verify that the .zip structure matches the one given in the [format documentation](FORMAT.md#archive-structure).
 - Return to the [Indoor Map Designer](https://mapdesigner.wrld3d.com/indoormap/latest) and upload your indoor map packageusing the Upload Map section of the Upload Map Tool in the left hand side panel.
 ---